Course Outline

 Description

 This course prepares you for the academic study of business through a range of business content, business language and tertiary business study skills.
-You are introduced to many key topics of general business study, developing skills in case study analysis, business report writing, and the creation/development of a PowerPoint slide decks.
+You are introduced to many key topics of general business study, developing skills in case study analysis, business report writing, and the creation/development of a PowerPoint slide deck.
 The course covers introductory research and referencing skills including using research tools such as library databases and sourcing relevant information from printed sources.
 Business Study Skills provides you with strategies and competencies to undertake undergraduate courses in business.

 How will this course be delivered?